oliviadavis593/DemoGrocer/README.md

 "Sales Floor" locations.
 A summary of the seeded data is written to `out/seed_summary.csv`.

+### Reporting API at a Glance

+Once the simulator has been seeded and is generating activity, you can start the lightweight reporting app located in `apps/web`.
+The service is built with FastAPI and is designed to give non-technical stakeholders a quick snapshot of what is happening in the inventory system:

+* **`/health`** – A simple status check that confirms the reporting service is online and connected.
+* **`/events/recent`** – Displays a chronological table of the latest simulator events, such as stock moves or adjustments, so you can monitor what has happened without opening the raw log files.
+* **`/at-risk`** – Lists lots that are close to their expiry date (three days by default) along with the quantity remaining, helping teams prioritize what to move or sell first.

 ### Tests

 Basic unit tests are located in the `tests/` directory.
 Run them with: